rhempel/fixitinfirmware/posts/open-the-pod-bay-door-hal.rst

     :width: 200 px

 Even if you haven't seen "2001: A Space Odyssey", you have probably heard someone say "Open the pod bay door, HAL".
-It's usually part of a engineering joke where HAL-9000 stubbornly refuses to open the door.

 "I can't do that, Dave" is a familiar feeling for embedded systems developers when your hardware isn't doing what you think it should.

-By now you might have guessed that this article is about how having a HAL (Hardware Abstraction Layer) for your embedded system makes your life easy, and the kids all get ballons when your port takes only minutes because of your awesome platform approach.
+By now you might have guessed that this article is about how having a HAL (Hardware Abstraction Layer) for your embedded system makes your life easy, changing to a new CPU is fast and painless, and the kids all get ballons and ice cream when your port takes only hours because of your awesome platform approach.

-The reality is always different - what started as a simple port is now a bit more complicated because a different RTOS is now mandated, and there are new security requirements, and the interface to expander boards is different, and so on.
+The reality is always different - what started as a simple port is now a bit more complicated because a new RTOS is mandated, and there are new security requirements, and the interface to expander boards is different, and so on.